 What about shoppers older than 74 years old?
 That is the Silent Generation.
 This group will start shopping late, usually with a long planning list, limited funds and less likely to shop online.
 This group will wait for last-minute discounts of unsold items (department stores and large retailers) or recycle gifts from previous seasons.

-Looking for a Small Business Loan? contact First Down Funding
+Looking for a Small Business Funding? contact First Down Funding

 Categorised in: First Down Funding Blog